 In a plea bargain, the defendant agrees to plead guilty to a lesser charge in exchange for having the more severe charge dropped.
 A plea bargain is a binding arrangement, which is usually undertaken when neither the prosecution nor the defense wants to risk taking the case to trial.

 An experienced DWI attorney will understand the process of pleading down a DWI in NY.
 An attorney may attempt to have the charges against you dismissed before engaging in any process that could lead to a plea deal.

 It goes without saying that you should never accept a plea agreement if you are innocent of the DWI charge.
-But if you are not innocent of the charge, you should consider talking to your attorney about the options for seeking a plea deal.
+But if you were intoxicated by alcohol, or impaired by drugs when you drove, you should consider talking to your attorney about your plea bargain options.

 Since 2014, the Law Office of Michael D. Litman has been representing the criminal defense needs of the citizens of White Plains, Westchester County, and the New York Metro area.
 With attorney Michael Litman defending his clients since 2007, we have the knowledge and the experience to help with all your DWI charges.
 If you have questions or need to set up a consultation, contact us online or call us today.
 Our firm will work with you from the arraignment all the way through the trial.